-Choose a rug color to match your existing design scheme.
-The base color of the rug should accent your walls, bedspread, furniture, etc. You can also choose a brightly colored rug to be the highlight of your room’s décor, or select a neutral color if you have other vivid pieces, like a bedspread of painting, that acts as the design focus of the room.
+Pick a rug color to match your existing design scheme.
+The base color of the rug should accent your walls, bedspread, furniture, etc. You can also choose a brightly colored rug to be the highlight of your room’s décor, or select a neutral color if you have other vivid pieces, like a bedspread or painting, that acts as the design focus of the room.

 Choosing a Rug for a Twin Size Bed

 You’ll need to consider the size of your bedroom as well as the bed before buying a rug to fit under or near a twin or single bed.
-A large bedroom will need a 7×10 rug.
+A large bedroom will need an extra-large rug.
 Experiment by placing the rug in a landscape, or horizontal position, and see if it provides more material to step on when getting out of bed.